-Secondly, almost all moduli spaces of pseudoholomorphic curves with regular domains (smooth, connected Riemann surfaces) require a compactification by ``nodal'' or ``broken'' curves, which are described as pseudoholomorphic maps from singular domains (disconnected Riemann surfaces, on which the maps are required to satisfy certain incidence conditions).
-This precludes any description of the compactified moduli space as subset of a single Banach manifold of maps.
+Secondly, almost all moduli spaces of pseudoholomorphic curves with regular domains\footnote { Throughout, we will call the domain of a pseudoholomorphic map or curve ``regular'' if it is a smooth, connected Riemann surface.
+Here ``curve'' stands for ``map modulo reparametrization of the domain'', see Remark~\ref{rmk:term}.
+We will refer to the corresponding curves as ``non-nodal'' / ``unbroken'' or ``smooth'' since regularity for maps or curves usually refers to surjectivity of the linearized Cauchy-Riemann operator. } require a compactification by ``nodal'' or ``broken'' curves, which are described as pseudoholomorphic maps from singular domains\footnote { Throughout, we will call the domain of a pseudoholomorphic map or curve ``singular'' if it is not regular.
+For example, the domain of a map representing a ``nodal curve'' consists of several connected Riemann surfaces together with marked points which indicate the nodes at which the pseudoholomorphic map is required to satisfy incidence conditions between pairs of marked points.
+For a ``broken curve'' the underlying domain is of the same kind, but the marked points are considered as punctures at which the map generally doesn't extend continuously but has a certain asymptotic behaviour, with limits that are required to satisfy incidence conditions between pairs of punctures. }.
+This precludes any description of the compactified moduli space as a subset of a single Banach manifold of maps.
 Classically, this compactification is constructed by gluing theorems after transversality is achieved.
 This raises nontrivial difficulties for each new moduli space problem -- in particular, when families of curves must be glued to form the boundary of moduli spaces of dimension two or more.
 Here the novel notion of an sc-retract or splicing core (which formalize the pregluing construction) allows polyfold theory to build ambient spaces of (equivalence classes of) maps in which maps with singular domains have neighborhoods of maps with both singular and regular domains.